 The colors in the book Snowmen at Night by Caralyn Buehner are cool with blue moonlit snow and warm with glowing snowmen from the lights around the town.
 The pictures are very appealing and the story is a fun one to read.
 After your little learners enjoy story time with this popular winter tale, you can invite them to paint a nighttime sky and build a playful snowman of their own with this fun Snowmen At Night art activity.

-If you don’t have the book Snowmen at Night in your library yet, it is a fun, imaginative tale for kids that explains why snowmen look different each morning.
+If you don’t have the book Snowmen at Night in your library yet, it’s a fun, imaginative tale for young children that explains why snowmen look different each morning.
 It must be because they play games, ice skate, and of course – have snowball fights while the rest of the world is sleeping.

-So many stories happen during the day, it was a fun change for my kids to create a nighttime scene.
-We talked about the different colors in the pictures and why the snowmen in the story are not plain white in the pictures.
+So many stories happen during the day, it was a fun change for your kids to create a nighttime scene.
+You can talk about the different colors in the pictures and why the snowmen in the story are not completely white in the pictures.

 - Coffee filters

 - Watercolor paint

 - Water for cleaning brushes